 Incorporation of Contextual Knowledge.
 As could be shown in a user study on operators in a maritime surveillance center [3], operators assess the provided information differently dependent on certain contextual information (e.g., a sudden increase in the number of boats departing from Germany towards Sweden would normally correspond to an unusual situation, but not at the start of the main holiday season).
-Thus, such contextual information (e.g., the time of the day or the time of the year), albeit not part of the situation definition.
+Thus, such contextual information (e.g., the time of the day or the time of the year), albeit not part of the situation definition itself, severely affects the interpretation of a certain situation.
 Therefore, we assess whether currently available SAW systems provide dedicated means to incorporate contextual knowledge.